zhum/exedb/README.md

 e.update # run exe and update cache NOW!
 ```

-If one exe is running another instance on the
+If another program is running another instance on the
-same Exedb will wait for it.
+same Exedb it will wait for first one finish.

 Methods and constants